 Today is the last day before we leave Ireland.
 I really can’t complain or seem too sad since we are moving onto Spain, but as I sit here at the Ballinalacken Castle overlooking the Atlantic Ocean with the outline of the Cliffs of Moher in the distance, I can’t help but have a hint of sadness thinking of our approaching departure.

 Looking back on our time in Ireland, I wanted to share the most memorable experience.
-While pretty much everything was enjoyable, kayaking in Dingle was exhilarating and unforgettable.
+While pretty much everything was enjoyable, kayaking in Dingle, one of the best places to visit in Ireland, was exhilarating and unforgettable.

-Disclosure: Our kayaking adventure with Adventure Ireland was complementary but that does not affect our opinion that it was an amazing experience.
+Disclosure: Our kayaking adventure with Adventure Ireland was complimentary but that does not affect our opinion that it was an amazing experience.

 Michelle and I like to Kayak and go at least a few times each year in Austin.
 We go out on Lady Bird Lake right after work to reset our minds or to cool down on a hot Austin summer day.
 We may not be pros but we do enjoy Kayaking and have done it a few times.

-We went through a narrow dark passage way into a bright cove called Thunder Cove that was surrounded by steep cliffs.
-At this point, our guide pointed out some geological points of interested about the cove.
+We went through a narrow dark passageway into a bright cove called Thunder Cove that was surrounded by cliffs.
+At this point, our guide pointed out some geological points of interest about the cove.
 It was a clear day and we could see to the bottom of the sea in that area.

 After enjoying the cove for a minute, we made our way back through the passage we used to get in and headed back to the harbor.
 Along the way, we backed into one other cave and just as we sat there, Fungi the dolphin beached right in front of us!

 Fungi is the resident dolphin that has left a lasting mark on the area.
 He has been there for around 30 years and stays in the area, which is very rare for dolphins.
 Every day, up to 13 or 14 ships could be out looking for Fungi at one time.
 He even has his facebook page.